PrincetonUniversity/removing_tedium/04_navigating_command_line/README.md

 $
 ```

-'!p' finds the first command in your history that begins with the letter 'p' and runs it.
+`!p` finds the first command in your history that begins with the letter 'p' and runs it.
 One could have also used `!python`.
 See the next section for a modern alternative to `!<command>`.

 ## Search and running a previous command